Pastoral Counseling Services of the South Shore

 How do I schedule an appointment with a counselor?

 Scheduling an appointment is very easy.
-You may call 781-826-0011 extensions 108 or 112 to leave a message for our Intake Coordinator, who will talk with you about your needs and then assign you to a counselor, who will contact you directly.
+You may call 781-826-0011 extension 112 to leave a message for our Intake Coordinator, who will talk with you about your needs and then assign you to a counselor, who will contact you directly.
 You can also go to the Staff page, select a counselor and call them or send them an e-mail requesting an appointment.

 I am having difficulty in my marriage, but my spouse will not agree to see a counselor.
 Is it okay if I see a counselor myself without my spouse?